BilboTheGreedy/esxi_ks_iso/README.md

 # esxi_ks_iso
 Generate Bootable esxi iso with baked kickstart scripts natively in powershell

-No need for mkisofs here :)

-No need for openssl passwd here :)
+No need for mkisofs here or openssl passwd here.

 try the example, make sure to have the -ISOPath set your actual path to esxi install media.